prytdan/portfolio/README.md

 This project is written in Java and represents an Android application that allows users to create a bunch of benchmarks.
 These benchmarks will perform various operations with lists/maps and display the efficiency of each benchmark.
+During the creation of this app, libraries such as RxJava and Dagger Hilt were used.